- What is the importance of the CFP deadline?

 - Why can’t I use the IEEE, ComSoc, or Xplore® names and logos before the formal approval?

 It is not appropriate to make reference to organizations, agreements, or parties, or to imply relationships, before all parties have consented to such relationships or agreements.
 Upon satisfactory completion of the IEEE Conference Application and the IEEE ComSoc Addendum, an MOU will be prepared and signed by all parties.
 Not until the MOU is fully executed may the IEEE and IEEE ComSoc logos be used (reference: IEEE Policy 10.1.4).
 IEEE Policy 10.1.4, in part, states: Co-sponsored conferences shall not use the IEEE name or Master Brand in their web sites, publications, or promotions before the MOU is executed.
+Failure to obtain formal approval before the IEEE ComSoc logo is used on a co-sponsored conference's websites, publications, or promotions may result in the TCS application being rejected.

 - Why does IEEE ComSoc ask organizers to provide the URL of an active conference website which includes the CFP?